Safest 2017 Cars for Families:

 These models earned a 2017 Top Safety Pick+ award from the IIHS, a 5-star overall rating from the NHTSA and 5-stars in the combined frontal and side impact results.
 They also did very well in all the IIHS sub-ratings for each crash test and earned “Superior” ratings for their front crash prevention systems.
 Noted are the trim levels and/or options packages required to equip the necessary safety features to earn an IIHS Top Safety Pick+ award.
 The lowest MSRP with the necessary features is also given.

 Kudos to the Mazda 6 and Nissan Altima for finally matching Subaru with award winners under $30,000.
-The Mazda 6 Touring trim is notable as the least expensive of all of our 2017 winners, and amazingly it has all the necessary safety features standard.
-Thanks to Mazda for making another step forward in affordable safety for families!
+The Mazda 6 Touring trim is notable as the least expensive of all of our 2017 winners.
 The Mazda 6 falls only a hair short of our “Safest” 2017 sedan award as it had a few “Acceptable” sub-ratings from the IIHS, including its headlight rating, and didn’t completely avoid the high speed frontal crash.

 - 2017 Mazda 6 (Touring /Grand Touring standard) @ $25,000